kiamco/payme-backend/README.md

   - [x] user to user transactions (also use test server)

-  - [ ] convert fiat currenices to crypto during transfer (use stellars test anhor server)
+  - [ ] convert fiat currenices to crypto during transfer (use stellars test anchor server)

   - [ ] reset password for user accounts